 What Is Jambalaya?

 Jambalaya, like the South Louisiana culture itself, is a merging of cuisines producing something larger than the sum of its parts.
-This rice dish combines elements of African and Spanish influences as well as French and Cajun experiences and methods.
+Jambalaya is a rice dish that combines elements of African and Spanish influences as well as French and Cajun experiences and methods.
 Dating back to the earliest settlers and slave communities, the name jambalaya comes from the French word for ham, “jambon” and the African word for rice, “ya”.
 Throw in the phrase “à la” which, in cooking, means cooked in a particular style or manner and you have the South Louisiana culture represented right on your plate.

 Is Jambalaya Cajun or Creole?